 The Trinity Youth Chorus brings together talented youth ages 5 to 18 from the five boroughs of New York City.
-Choristers receive individual and group training in vocal technique, music theory, sight-reading, and performance skills from a group of dedicated professionals led by Melissa Attebury, Trinity’s associate director of music.
+Choristers receive individual and group training in vocal technique, music theory, sight-reading, and performance skills from a group of dedicated professionals led by Melissa Attebury, Trinity’s Director, Music Education and Trinity Youth Chorus.

-When we are open for in-person worship, the choristers provide musical leadership at Sunday services alongside The Choir of Trinity Wall Street and offer concerts throughout the season, often performing with Trinity’s professional ensembles.
+The choristers provide musical leadership at Sunday services alongside The Choir of Trinity Wall Street.
+There are concert opportunities throughout the season, often performing with Trinity’s professional ensembles.
 Recent highlights include Orff’s Carmina Burana, Bernstein’s Chichester Psalms, a fully staged production of Britten’s Noye’s Fludde, Ellen Reid’s Winter’s Child at the Prototype Festival, Ginastera’s Turbae ad Passionem Gregorianam and Mahler’s Symphony No. 8 at Carnegie Hall, and Britten’s War Requiem with the Queens College Choral Society.
-Recording projects include Philip Glass’s Symphony No. 5 and Lisa Bielawa’s My Outstretched Hand with The San Francisco Girls Chorus and The Knights.
+Recording projects include Philip Glass’s Symphony No. 5 and Lisa Bielawa’s My Outstretched Hand with the San Francisco Girls Chorus and the Knights.

-The Trinity Youth Chorus is featured in the films Love is Strange and Doubt, as well as Lisa Bielawa’s made-for-TV opera Vireo; has sung backup for Josh Groban, the Rolling Stones, and Bobby McFerrin; and has been heard on Public Radio International and CBS’s The Early Show.
+The Trinity Youth Chorus is featured in the films Love is Strange and Doubt, as well as Lisa Bielawa’s made-for-TV opera Vireo; they have sung backup for Josh Groban, the Rolling Stones, and Bobby McFerrin; and they have been heard on Public Radio International and CBS’s The Early Show.

 Peppercorn and Junior Choristers (Grades K-5)

 We welcome all young people enrolled in grades K-5, regardless of their musical experience or background, into our Peppercorn (grades K-2) and Junior (grades 3-5) training choirs.
-We’re looking for mature students with an interest in singing and the commitment to attend weekly rehearsals.
-Please contact Anne Damassa Graff for information about availability and enrollment.
+The prerequisites for the younger choirs are an interest in singing and commitment to attend weekly rehearsals.
+Please contact Shanna Whitney for information about availability and enrollment.

 Senior Choristers (Grades 6-12)

 Entrance into Senior Choristers is by audition.
 At the audition, the director will evaluate each student’s singing ability, understanding of music theory, and sight-singing skills, followed by a written music theory assessment.
 Students may prepare a short song to present, but it is not a requirement.
-A weekly music lab is offered for students (those who are accepted to the choir and those who are not) who require additional instruction in sight-singing/music theory.
-Auditions are offered throughout the year.
+A weekly theory lab is offered to students who require additional instruction in sight-singing and music theory.
+Auditions are offered throughout the year, but many choristers join at the beginning of the school year and at the start of the new calendar year.
 To make an appointment, fill out the form below or contact Melissa Attebury.

 Schola Choristers (Grades 9-12)